Magic-JD/is-fast/README.md

 ## 🔍 Selectors
 ### Definition
 Selectors allow you to **extract only relevant content** from different websites.
 This is useful for customizing certain sites for a better user experience.
+If no selector is provided for a specific site then body will be used.

 ### Example Configuration
 ```toml